neovasili/blog/source/_posts/en/saving-costs-nat-instances.md

 ![Nat instances high level design diagram](/images/nat-instances-high-level-design.png)

-The design of this solution is partially based on the [Ben Whaley](https://medium.com/@benwhaley) explains in the post [How we reduced our AWS bill by seven figures](https://medium.com/life-at-chime/how-we-reduced-our-aws-bill-by-seven-figures-5144206399cb), although it contains some significant changes to how NAT instances are built and how they are replaced in case of failure or for maintenance.
+The design of this solution is partially based on the post by [Ben Whaley](https://medium.com/@benwhaley) explaining [How we reduced our AWS bill by seven figures](https://medium.com/life-at-chime/how-we-reduced-our-aws-bill-by-seven-figures-5144206399cb), although it contains some significant changes to how NAT instances are built and how they are replaced in case of failure or for maintenance.

 From a general point of view, the solution has four perfectly differentiated parts: